fiskaly/coding-challenges/signing-service-challenge/README.md

 #### Technical Constraints & Considerations

 - The system will be used by many concurrent clients accessing the same resources.
-- The `signature counter` shall be strictly monotonically increasing and ideally without any gaps.
+- The `signature_counter` shall be strictly monotonically increasing and ideally without any gaps.
 - The system currently only supports `RSA` and `ECDSA` as signature algorithms.
 Try to design the signing mechanism in a way that allows easy extension to other algorithms without changing the core domain logic.
-- For now it is sufficient to use flat files (e.g. JSON) to persist data.
-Efficency is not a priority for this.
-We might want to scale out though, therefore try to think of how to allow easy swapping of your persistence logic to a database system such as PostgreSQL.
+- For now it is enough to store signature devices in memory.
+Efficiency is not a priority for this.
+We might want to scale out though, therefore try to think of how to allow easy swapping of your persistence logic to a database system such as PostgreSQL later on.
+- As we're in the area of compliance technology we need to make sure that our implementation is verifyably correct.
+Think of an appropriate approach to verify the correctness of the system.

+#### Credits

+This challenge is heavily influenced by the KassenSichV (Germany) as well as the RKSV (Austria).